Director: Stephen Chanderbhan, PhD

 - Become an effective scholarly researcher and writer about Catholicism and its intellectual heritage.

 All courses in the Catholic Studies minor except CTH 400 are offered in traditional academic departments and usually meet the criteria established by these departments for field studies or major credit.
-Most courses in the minor are also part of the college’s core curricula and therefore can also be taken as a way to fulfill core requirements.
+Almost all courses in the minor are also part of the College’s Core Curricula (Regular or Honors) and therefore can also be taken as a way to fulfill Core requirements.

-In addition, language and reading courses in Latin and Greek are strongly recommended.
+Where possible, language and reading courses in Latin and Greek are recommended.

-Please contact Dr. Steve Chanderbhan (716-888-2223) in the Department of Philosophy for a more detailed description of the program, including course descriptions, possible course substitutions, and ways students have benefitted from this minor in recent years.
+Please contact the program director, Dr. Steve Chanderbhan, for a more detailed description of the program, including course descriptions, possible course substitutions, and ways students have benefitted from this minor in recent years.

 Minors are an important part of the undergraduate curriculum.
 If students declare a minor by sophomore year, they can usually complete it in a timely manner.
 Students should work with their advisor to determine if it is possible that the minor can be completed by graduation.